 Is it true there are only two verb tenses in English?

-This is the first of three lessons about Verb Tense.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Verb Tense.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss how tense can be identified on verbs in English